xorbit/PiSurv/README.md

 MEETING_TUE = tuesday 7:15 pm - tuesday 10:00 pm
 ```

-When specifying time spans that are not just times but also specify a day/date, you have to make sure to specify a date portion for both start and stop times, since they are parsed separately.
-A date specification on only one side of the time span will produce unpredictable results.
+You have to make sure to use the same precision in the time specification for both start and stop times, since they are parsed separately.
+For instance, daily recording spans should not contain any date or day of week references at all.
+Once-per-week specifications need to contain a week day for both start and stop times.
+The system is not smart enough to infer what you mean when you only specify a weekday for the start time, for instance.
+When specifying an absolute date, a full date needs to be present for both the start and stop times.
+Failing to keep start and stop times consistent this way will produce unpredictable results.

 ## Running the program